nancchan/saas-customer-onboarding-business-systems/documentation/business_requirements.md

 ### BR-006 — Testing

-The onboarding process should include user acceptance testing.

-Testing should compare expected results against actual results.
+The onboarding process should include user acceptance testing to compare expected results with actual results.

 ### BR-007 — Issue Investigation